maarten-pennings/P2000/readme.md

 Wasting 4k is not nice.
 We could fold the last 4k block to the bottom of the ROM, having this content: 4000-4FFF, 1000-1FFF, 2000-2FFF, 3000-3FFF.
 No waste but messy to flash the PROM.
-We could add an adder, which subtracts 4K of the address bus.
+We could add adder circuitry, which subtracts 4K of the address bus.
 Lots of chips.

-I was very confused by this, but the Simple Cartridge from Ivo Filot explains how this is done.
+I was very confused by this, but the Simple Cartridge from Ivo Filot explains how this is done in practice.

-The problem at hand is that we need to compute the address lines A10C and A11C for the cartridge from the bus lines A10 and A11 (and signal lines CARS1 and CARS2).
-Answer: A10C is not(A10) and A11C is the cartridge select signal CARS2 as the orange column below shows.
+The problem at hand is that we need to compute the address lines _A10C_ and _A11C_ for the cartridge from the bus lines _A10_ and _A11_ (and signal lines _CARS1_ and _CARS2_).
+Answer: _A10C_ is _not(A10)_ and _A11C_ is the cartridge select signal _CARS2_.
+See the orange column below.

 ![Cartridge address mapping](images/cartridgeaddresmap.png)